fireapache/BagualEngine/README.md

 # Bagual Engine

-It's a general purpose game engine using a custom made pathtracing renderer, no OpenGL, Vulkan or DirectX raytracing functionalities are used here.
+It's a general purpose game engine using a custom made pathtracing renderer, no OpenGL, Vulkan or DirectX rendering functionalities are used to render viewports.

 ## Goal